brown-studios/minuet/hardware/minuet/v3/design-and-errata.md

 **Safe default: RV = 2.21 Kohms, Itrip = 1.5 A**
 **Recommended setting: RV = 2.80 Kohms, Itrip = 1.18 A**

 The [DRV8876](https://www.ti.com/lit/ds/symlink/drv8876.pdf) data sheet recommends adding a small value capacitor such as 10 nF to `IPROPI` to reduce glitches if faults are detected prematurely.
-It might be possible to adjust the value of this capacitor to a larger value to delay premature faults slightly for a sticky motor that needs more current to get moving.
-Alternatively, `IMODE` can be configured to apply cycle-by-cycle current limiting (but it will prevent end of travel detection).
+It might be possible to adjust the value of this capacitor to a larger value to delay premature faults for a sticky motor that needs more current to get moving.
+Alternatively, `IMODE` could be configured to apply fixed off-time current chopping (but it will prevent end of travel detection).

 ### Expansion port